- Campus Life

 The art therapy minor at SUNY Plattsburgh offers students in art or psychology the competitive edge for acceptance in a master’s level graduate program in art therapy.

-Through a sequence of two specially developed courses, Introduction to Art Therapy and Art Therapy Practicum, you can gain the knowledge and hands-on experience graduate schools are looking for.
+Through a sequence of two specially developed courses, Introduction to Art Therapy and a capstone course, you can gain the knowledge and hands-on experience graduate schools are looking for.

 The art therapy minor is open to all students.